-This medicine has provisional approval in Australia to treat COVID-19 in adults, 18 years and older, who do not need additional oxygen therapy, but who are at increased risk of progressing to need hospitalisation or of death.
+This medicine has provisional approval in Australia to treat COVID-19 in adults, 18 years and older, who do not need initiation of supplemental oxygen therapy, but who are at increased risk of progressing to need hospitalisation or of death.
 This approval has been granted on the basis of short term efficacy and safety data.
 Evidence of longer term efficacy and safety from ongoing trials continues to be gathered and submitted to the Regulatory authority for assessment.

 ▼ This medicine is subject to additional monitoring.
 This will allow quick identification of new safety information.
 You can help by reporting any side effects you may experience to your doctor, or directly at www.tga.gov.au/reporting-problems

 Click below to read the PAXLOVID patient information fact sheet to learn more about why this medicine was prescribed, how often you should be taking PAXLOVID and more.

 This brochure wes developed in consultation with representatives from National Aboriginal Community Controlled Health Organisation (NACCHO) and other First Nations Peoples.